gregsavvy/Web_app_demo/README.md

 Do not run this app on production systems without taking into consideration the aforementioned scope creep of the demo.

 PPS:
 Dockerfile and docker-compose.yml are not optimized implementations of docker for this project because of it's root dependencies structure.
-They are only there for a check mark.
+They work but are only there for a Docker demo.